kyzn/eksidaily/README.md

 Download, merge & deliver lists of entries from eksisozluk.com

-Install dependencies as follows:
+Install `sendmail` if you are not going to use SendGrid Web API:

     sudo apt-get install sendmail

-    cpanm WWW::Eksi DateTime File::Slurp Getopt::Long MIME::Lite
+Install `cpanm` and `carton`

+    curl -L http://cpanmin.us | perl - App::cpanminus
+    cpanm Carton

+This will install dependencies into local/

+    carton install

 # SYNOPSIS

-    perl ./eksimail --list=daily --send-email --from=you@a.com --to=one@b.com --to=two@c.com
+    carton exec ./eksimail --list=daily --from=you@a.com --to=one@b.com --to=two@c.com

-- Add `FROM:` and `TO:` addresses with command line arguments.
+- Add `--from` and `--to` addresses with command line arguments.
 You can add more than one receivers.
+- If you don't add a `--from` an email won't be sent.
-- If you want to deliver emails, make sure to use `--send-email` (otherwise it will not send).
+- If you want to send via SendGrid Web API, provide `--sendgrid-api-key`.
+Otherwise `sendmail` will be used.
 - Adjust politeness delay (for web crawl) with `--sleep`.
 It's set to 5 seconds by default.

 # Arguments